abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

 # Interests to show in About widget
 interests:
-  - Applied algebraic topology and geometry
+  - Applied topology, geometry, and algebra
   # - Applied category theory
   - Statistics and machine learning